 How to protect your boat from damage, theft and anything else under the sun.

-Your boat is supposed to be all about relaxation and tranquility.
-To keep it that way, it’s in your best interest to cover it against the worst.
+To keep your boat afloat, it’s in your best interest to cover it against the worst.
 Boat insurance can protect your pride and joy with several options, from accidental damage to theft to natural disasters.

 - Top-rated insurer